ezagroba/llewt/README.md

 Discussions during the peer conference are [facilitated with K-cards](https://smallsheds.garden/blog/2022/structuring-group-discussions-with-k-cards/) and, while insightful, generally not annoying.

+We have a short and simple code of conduct: kindness, consideration, respect.

 Most attendees drive to the event, so there'll be extra spots for a ride to the event, dinner, or the hike the following day.

 ## Previous Editions